narrowamd/ResHLProject/README.md

 To test transactions after starting all components, run `$ ./tryout.sh`.

+NOTES:

-NOTE: If Permission is denied to execute files, run in the root folder :
+- If Permission is denied to execute files, run in the root folder :

 ```bash
 $ chmod +X *
 ```
+- The chaincode interface can be accessed by browsing http://localhost:8080/
+- the API can be accessed by browsing http://localhost:880/api-docs/, http://localhost:980/api-docs/, or http://localhost:1080/api-docs/.
+The "880" represents the org.